This the multi-page printable view of this section. Click here to print.

 2. Lionbridge Connector for Adobe Experience Manager User Guide

-Key Client ID for CTCConfig UI This is the file containing the license for the configuration UI if the Content API Platform is hosted on AWS.
+Key Client ID for CTCConfig UI This is the file containing the license for the configuration UI if the Clay-Tablet Platform, used only by connector versions below 5.0.0.
 The file name is License_ID.txt.

 1. Unzip the delivery package file you downloaded, and save its contents to a convenient location.